umbraco/UmbracoDocs/Reference/Searching/Examine/Quick-Start/index-v8.md

 ## Performing a search

 :::note
-In the coming examples the Umbraco Starter Kit has been used, as it provides some example content that can be searched.
-Some of the examples below therefore may require 'the setting up of templates, etc' if you are following the guide on your own existing site.
+In the coming examples, the Umbraco Starter Kit has been used, as it provides some example content that can be searched.
+Some of the examples below therefore may require 'the setting up of templates, etc' if you are following the guide on your existing site.
 :::

 The starter kit comes with some Templates, Document Types and content nodes created already.
 We will use some of these to set up a basic search system.
 This is a 'Quick Start' guide, as much more complex searches are possible with Examine.